coop-columb/supply-chain-forecaster/docs/CI_TROUBLESHOOTING.md

    - The main error is in line 127 of `models/forecasting/lstm_model.py`
    - Type annotation uses `"tf.keras.Model"` but doesn't import tensorflow at the top level
    - Rather than modifying implementation code, we've updated the CI workflow to continue on all errors

+5. **TestClient Compatibility Issues (March 2025)**:
+   - The CI pipeline was failing with error: `TypeError: Client.__init__() got an unexpected keyword argument 'app'`
+   - The issue occurred in `tests/api/test_health.py` when instantiating the TestClient
+   - Root cause: Incompatibility between versions of `fastapi`, `starlette`, and `httpx` packages
+   - CI environment was installing newer versions of dependencies than specified in requirements.txt
+   - This happened because pytest-anyio dependency was pulling newer versions of fastapi ecosystem packages

 ## Solutions